meows/racket/docs/conditionals.md

 ## `if`

 `if` is a function which takes 3 inputs.
- * the first is a boolean expression
+ * the first is a _condition_, which means a boolean expression that is used to determine how a function will work
- * the second is an expression that will be returned if true
+ * the second is an expression that will be returned if the condition is `true`
- * the third is an expression that will be returned if false
+ * the third is an expression that will be returned if the condition is `false`

 ``` clojure
 (define x 10)